-The 55 year old is currently manager of Brighton Women in the Barclays Women's Super League, but is perhaps best-known for her tenure the first female and Black manager of any England national team.
+The 56 year old is perhaps best-known for her tenure the first female and Black manager of any England national team.

-After winning 66 caps for England Women, scoring 35 times, Powell took charge of the Lionesses between 1998-2013, winning the Cyprus Cup in 2009 and 2013 and taking the team to their first major final at the European Championship in 2009.
+After representing England Women and proving to be a regular goalscorer throughout the 1990s during her time with Millwall Lionesses and Fulham, Powell took charge of England between 1998-2013, winning the Cyprus Cup in 2009 and 2013 and taking the team to their first major final at the European Championship in 2009.

 She was also the first female ever to obtain a UEFA Pro licence –the highest qualification available to a coach in Europe.

 More recently, she was head coach of Brighton & Hove Albion in the Barclays WSL between 2017 and 2022 and after being among the coaching staff for the England men's under-20s team for their FIFA U20 World Cup in Argentina, she has now joined Birmingham City as women's technical director.